Axl-91/flights-api-ts/README.md

 # Flights API

-Migration from old API created in JS to TS
+Challenge made on JS and now migrated to TS with a Postgres DB via Docker Compose and added migrations via Prisma

 ## Description